masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ### A) Javascript Promises
-##### i) Comparing Side by side of Callback and Promises:
+#### i) Comparing Side by side of Callback and Promises:

 Understanding JavaScript **callback**s and **promises** is fundamental to mastering asynchronous programming in JavaScript.
 We have already learned lot about Callback from the upper sections of this article.
 Below, we will compare callbacks and promises side by side, and then we will dive into an in-depth exploration of promises.

-**When simulating an asynchronous operation using callback, eight things may exists in between the processes to handle operation**,
+##### When simulating an asynchronous operation using callback, eight things may exists in between the processes to handle operation,

 i) A main function call to start the process